 “Dems Aim To Subsidize the Opponents of Progressives Change” [Andrew Perez, Too Much Information]. “[The Democrats’ stimulus bill] would reserve 25 percent of existing PPP funds for nonprofits, and set aside half of the money for nonprofits with less than 500 employees, which House Democrats described as ‘small nonprofits.’… After the Democratic Policy Center and a few independent media outlets spotlighted this giveaway late last week, House Democrats did make some changes to the provision.
 They added language barring PPP loans to 501(c)(4) groups that make political expenditures, which are generally known as dark money groups.
 That’s a good move.
 They also included perfunctory language blocking lobbyists’ compensation from being covered by PPP loans, but this is fairly meaningless, given the entire purpose of D.C. trade associations is to influence policy.
 Big lobbying groups still get free money.
 None of the changes negate the underlying point — Democrats are intent on using the coronavirus crisis as a justification for siphoning money from mom-and-pop small businesses and giving it to Washington lobby groups whose political action committees have delivered more than $191 million to current Members of Congress in the last two decades.” • Yes, the Center for American Progress is a non-profit.
 So, if you feel good about bailing out Neera Tanden, vote for the bill!
 (I have thought a lot what the institutional structure of the Democrat Party really is, and I think NGOs are part of the party, much as the outer moat and walls of a castle are part of the castle; I lkeep saying “Euthanize the NGOs” for a reason.
 (The oddly unanimous abandonment of #MeToo by Democrat NGOs in the case of Joe Biden is telling in that regard.
 I mean, come on, man.)
 So, in my view, the Democrat Party would in essence be bailing itself out with PPP, which is pretty shameless, when you think about it.

 “Why the Government Keeps Screwing Up On Coronavirus So Badly” [Vice].
 Deck: “Believe it or not, they’re not trying to get us killed.”
 Well….From the UK: “It is not that the government is trying to get us all killed.
 To the contrary, despite spectacular failures, it is trying to get the disease under control.
-And unlike some US Republicans, .
+And unlike some US Republicans, it doesn’t dare ask us to die for capitalism.
 But it is a capitalist party above all.
 It exists to conserve an economy that had to be shut down, and now needs to be overhauled.
 That’s why it was so late to act in the first place, why its ‘biosecurity’ plans are so insipid and why it is making this unforced error of prematurely sending us back to work.” • It doesn’t?

 At reader request, I added some business stats back in.
 Please give Econintersect click-throughs; they’re a good, old-school blog that covers more than stats.
 If anybody knows of other aggregators, please contact me at the email address below.